fbpx

 How negotiation works

-Negotiation is about finding a meeting point between what the sellers want for their property and what you want to spend as the buyer.
+Negotiation is about finding a meeting point between the price the sellers want for their property and what you want to spend as the buyer.

 Chris Voss covers a range of negotiation techniques in his book Never Split the Difference.

-The one we find works best for us when dealing with real estate agents is mirroring.
+The one we find works best for us when you want to negotiate the house price with a real estate agent is mirroring.
 Mirroring is repeating the keywords used by the Real Estate agent.
 This shows that you are actively listening, which builds rapport and helps you get more information from the agent.

-Chris Voss is a former FBI negotiator and has some great tips on negotiation in general.
+Chris Vos is a former FBI investigator who has some great tips on negotiation in general.

-After considering your maximum borrowing capacity and expected repayments, choose a figure you would be comfortable spending.
+First, consider your maximum borrowing capacity and expected repayments.
+This will help you choose a figure you would be comfortable spending.
 That’s your initial budget.

 Next, determine the absolute maximum you’d ever want to spend.
 That’s your ‘walk-away price’.
-Basically, if you need to spend more than your walk-away price, then walk away and move on to the next property.
+Basically, if the house costs more than your walk-away price, walk away and move on to the next property.

 Know your budget